 - Does the state publicly identify and publish high-demand occupations and required credentials for the occupations/jobs?

-- Does the program require collaboration between state postsecondary and workforce development agencies?
+- Does the state provide workforce development funding through other departments?

 RESOURCE TYPE: 50-State Comparison